andreybleme/andreybleme.github.io/_posts/2020-11-28-running-cypress-end-to-end-tests-in-parallel-aws-codepipeline.markdown

 ---

 Having a scheduled event for running all your end-to-end tests might be a good solution if you want to save costs and still keep track of your overall quality.

-By the end, your pipeline will look like this in the AWS console:
+By the end, your pipeline will look like this in the AWS console (ignore the fact I'm using 10 Codebuild instances instead of only 2 as shown during this post):

 ![Code pipeline e2e tests](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/aws_e2e_pipeline.png)